-That’s why you may be interested in Elmedia Player PRO, the improved paid version of Elmedia Player.
+You may be interested in Elmedia Player PRO, the improved paid version.
 With it, you can unlock even more features that will turn watching AVI on Mac into an unforgettable experience.

 You can now also easily stream YouTube, Dailymotion or Vimeo content through the built-in ‘Open Online Video’ function.

 You have full control over subtitles appearance such as fonts, size, colour, and more.
 As well as the freedom to adjust synchronization so that subtitles are perfectly aligned with the video.
 No more video lags and audio delay ruining your movie experience.